zbalkan/zbalkan.github.io/_posts/2024-12-01-rmm-detection.md

 1. **Parsing Sigma Rules:** The Python script to parse the YAML-based Sigma rules is not Sigma-specific.
 It just reads them as YALML files and we use it as a dictionary internally.
 This script extracts essential components such as detection patterns, log sources, and conditions.
 2. **Mapping to Wazuh Syntax:** Translate the parsed Sigma components into Wazuh's XML-based rule syntax.
 This does not require a 100% understanding of both Sigma's and Wazuh's rule structures, since we are using almost a uniform Sigma ruleset.
 Still, it needs some care.
 I used the Sigma docs to find the known Sigma log sources for Windows to event log sources.
 3. **Sysmon vs. FIM:** While many rules can be solved by just relying on Sysmon, file events are handled by File Integrity Monitoring (FIM).
 Therefore, we have a check that separates the Sysmon rules from the FIM rules.
 4. **Exceptional cases:** The exceptional cases left are those lacking static Indicators of Compromise (IOCs).
-The rules labeled as "user_managed" for Remote Monitoring and Management (RMM) tools using custom domains may not have static IOCs, so there are no Wazuh rules generated.
+The rules labelled as "user_managed" for Remote Monitoring and Management (RMM) tools using custom domains may not have static IOCs, so there are no Wazuh rules generated.
 If you would like to use those rules, you have to write your rules manually with the proper domain names.
 5. **Rule ID:** Rule ID is an [abstraction leak](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) for Wazuh.
 Rule IDs are not meaningful for the users.
 This should have been handled internally.
 However, until/unless the Wazuh team decides to remove this property in 5.x, we must use the existing syntax.
 That is why I have a variable there for the first ID of the rules.
 I prefer using prefixes to help me understand the rule ID and rule file name mapping.
 So if the custom rule file name is `5500-rmm_rules.xml`, I know that the rule IDs start from 550000.
 In the script, the default value is 100000, you will get `1000-rmm_rules.xml` as an output.

 ## Generating rules